Particular/docs.particular.net/samples/pipeline/multi-serializer/sample.md

 The solution contains 3 projects

- * `Shared` contains the common message declarations and the actual behavior functionality.
+ * `Shared` contains the common message declarations and the behavior functionality.
- * `Sender` and `Receiver` are the actual endpoint using the behaviors.
+ * `Sender` and `Receiver` are the endpoints using the behaviors.

 ### The attribute definitions